Gang of Four (band): Final line-up with Gill (2012–2020)

-Reunion (2021–present)
+Reunion (2021–2025)

-King and Burnham reunited in 2022 with Sara Lee, who joined the band in 1981 and recorded on their third and fourth albums Songs of the Free and Hard, and joined on guitar by David Pajo of Slint.
-The band toured the US in March 2022 in support of the 77-81 box set, which got a Grammy Award nomination.
+In October 2021, Gang of Four's social media accounts posted a photo featuring King, Burnham, Lee, and David Pajo of Slint.
+They later announced that this line-up would be touring in 2022 in support of the 77-81 box set.
+In 2022, the box-set 77-81 earned Jon King a Grammy nomination.

-In January 2023, a US show was announced: the band will play at the Cruel World Festival in Pasadena, California on May 20, 2023.
+In 2025, the band embarked on their "Long Goodbye" Tour of the US and Europe, claiming it was their last.
+The tour featured Gail Greenwood on bass and Ted Leo on guitar.

+Influences

+Gang of Four have cited several bands and artists as influences, including Dr. Feelgood, Free, Jimi Hendrix, Parliament-Funkadelic, I-Roy, and U-Roy.

 Legacy

-Gang of Four influenced a number of successful alternative rock acts throughout the 1980s and 1990s.
+Gang of Four influenced a number of successful alternative acts throughout the 1980s and 1990s.
 R.E.M. frontman Michael Stipe cites Gang of Four as one of his band's chief influences; Flea of the Red Hot Chili Peppers has stated that Gang of Four were the single most important influence on his band's early music.
-Kurt Cobain stated that Nirvana started as "a Gang of Four and Scratch Acid ripoff".
-Gang of Four's debut album Entertainment! was ranked 13th in Kurt Cobain's list of his 50 favourite albums in his journal.
+Kurt Cobain, who has stated that Nirvana started as "a Gang of Four and Scratch Acid ripoff", ranked Entertainment!
+13th on the list of his 50 favourite albums in his journal.
+Buzz Osborne of Melvins has listed Solid Gold as one of his favorite albums, adding that "I think that was a massive influence on our band – much more so than people think actually.
+Certainly, on our second record, Ozma.
+That was one of the main records we were listening to and one that probably influenced it more than most.
+I’ve never not listened to that record."

 Andy Kellman, writing in AllMusic, argued that Gang of Four's "germs of influence" can be found in many rap metal groups "not in touch with their ancestry enough to realize it".

-Damon Che, drummer of Don Caballero, cited Solid Gold as his early influence.
+Other bands that have cited Gang of Four as an influence include Helmet, Band of Susans, Mission of Burma, and Saccharine Trust.